geomenke/Collecting-Field-Data-with-QGIS-and-Mergin-Maps/README.md

 ### Description
 This workshop covers everything you need to know to work with Mergin Maps.
 If you are new to Mergin Maps and QGIS, I will begin with a gentle introduction.
 This includes all the basic steps of setting up a project in QGIS, configuring survey layers and conducting your first field survey.
 If you are familiar with Mergin Maps, this workshop will include information on more advanced workflows.
 For example, advanced project configuration and information on project management and collaboration principles.
 Unleash the full power of the Mergin Maps platform.
 The workshop will cover topics such as:

-* Introduction
+* Introduction -
 Learn to install QGIS and create a Mergin Maps account.
 Then install the Mergin Maps mobile app and the Mergin Maps QGIS plugin.

-* Setting up a Project in QGIS
-Learn about best practices and configuration options for your first project.
+* Setting up a Project in QGIS - Learn about best practices and configuration options for your first project.
 Create a survey layer, add basemaps and explore your project in the Mergin Maps mobile app.

-* Configure Survey Layers
+* Configure Survey Layers -
 How to configure QGIS field widgets for numerous applications.
 Use special Mergin Maps variables and the Drag and Drop Designer to create an intuitive and more intelligent field data collection form.

-* Conducting a Field Survey
+* Conducting a Field Survey -
 Take your project outside on your mobile device and collect your first data.
 This includes learning about position tracking, navigation options, synchronizing the data back to QGIS and use of the Mergin Maps Processing Algorithms.

-* Advanced Project Configuration
+* Advanced Project Configuration -
 Do you need more customized projects?
 Learn advanced options for form configuration, advanced photo settings and how to work with non-spatial tables to create cascading forms.

-* Project Management and Collaboration
+* Project Management and Collaboration -
 Learn to manage a project for any size organization.
 Discover how to add users, set permissions and manage project versions.

 By the end of this workshop, you will be able to use Mergin Maps and QGIS effectively to collect and edit field data.

 #### Software
 Software:
-To get the most out of this workshop you are encouraged to install the nightly release of QGIS (v 3.43.0).
-Do this in the week prior to the conference.
-There are several important enhancements to working with point clouds which will be included in the next stable release of QGIS (v.
-3.44), later in June.
-If you can run the nightly release, you will have access to these important features.
-Minimally, you will need the latest stable release - QGIS 3.42 Münster.
+We will be using the current long-term release of QGIS (3.40 Bratislava)

 * If using Windows, you can download it from the official [QGIS website](https://qgis.org/download/) or by using the OSGeo4W installer.
 * For MacOS users, try to download and install the DMG file from this [pull request](https://github.com/qgis/QGIS/pull/60039).